 How to Apply for SBA Express Loans

-- Personal Financial Statements (required from each individual owning 20 percent or more of the company)
+- Business financial statements (required from each individual owning 20% or more of the company)

 Finalizing Your SBA Express Loan Application

-When you have everything together, submit the documents to your lender and the Small Business Administration will review your application.
-Since you’ll be applying for an SBA Express loan, you’ll receive notification in just a few days.
-If you’re approved, you should have the money within 90 days.
+When you have everything together, submit the documents to your lender and the SBA will review your application.
+Since you’ll be applying for an SBA Express loan, you should receive a decision in a few days.
+Once approved, funds could be available within 7 days, with the entire process taking 45-60 days.